MicrosoftDocs/quantum-docs-pr/articles/machines/index.md

 Some simulators, including the `QuantumSimulator`, implement the .NET `IDisposable` interface, and so should be wrapped in a C# `using` statement.

-> [!NOTE]
-> Only one instance of the `QuantumSimulator` class may be used at a time.
-> This simulator is highly optimized to parallelize computations, making it unsafe to allow more than one.

 ### Computing Arguments for the Algorithm